 "And the Spirit of the Lord will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man.
 And it was so, that when he had turned his back to go from Samuel, God gave him another heart: and all those signs came to pass that day."
 1st.
 Samuel 10: 6-9.
-Notice that two creative acts occurred at the same moment.
-Number one is that the Spirit came upon Saul; and in that same moment, God gave him another heart.
 Let us take note that in this transaction of dramatic change that occurred in a moment of time, God worked alone on his own behalf.
 As I have remarked in sermons from time to time, God will work with, or without us, and that is why I make myself available to him and indeed become a worker together with him.
 1st Corinthians 3:9.
 2nd Corinthians 6:1.